-Assessment and Emergent Bilinguals
+Assessment and English Learners

-It is important to consider what makes a valid, reliable assessment.
-Some considerations include: whether emergent bilinguals were represented in the norming samples; whether the assessments were validated for emergent bilinguals; and whether the assessments are available in L1 if the students are taught in L1.
-Consider whether L1 assessments are routinely available and if they are valid and reliable for ongoing reading assessment and progress monitoring.
+It is essential to consider what makes a valid and reliable assessment.
+Some considerations include whether ELs were represented in the norming samples, if the assessments were validated for ELs, if the assessments are available in L1, and if the students are taught in L1.
+Consider whether L1 assessments are routinely available, valid, and reliable for ongoing reading assessment and progress monitoring.
+Assessments administered in English are primarily a measure of language.
+Therefore, assessing ELs who have not mastered the language yet is invalid without disentangling academic language proficiency from content proficiency (Garcia et al., 2008).

-Assessments administered in English are largely a measure of language, therefore assessing emergent bilinguals who have not mastered the language yet is invalid without disentangling academic language proficiency from content proficiency (Garcia et al., 2008).
-Similar arguments are made about reading progress benchmarks used for ELs that were developed for non-ELs because they provide inaccurate data, and numerous false positives, on emergent bilinguals' performance (Hopewell & Escamilla, 2014; Torgesen, 1998).
-Therefore, assessments for emergent bilinguals should be validated for them and have equivalent versions in L1 and L2 to determine what students know within and across languages (Ortiz et al., 2018).
-Mancilla-Martinez and colleagues caution that even when emergent bilinguals are assessed in L1 and L2, the measures themselves were developed for monolingual speakers in each respective language, which can lead to a limited view of students' full linguistic knowledge (2019).
-Hopewell and Escamilla (2014) recommend assessing emergent bilinguals in L1 and L2 to determine reading achievement through a paradigm of holistic bilingualism where credit is given for both languages.
-Regular assessment of oral language proficiency should also be conducted in L1 and L2.
+Similar arguments are made about reading progress benchmarks used for ELs that were developed for non-ELs because they provide inaccurate data and numerous false positives on ELs' performance (Hopewell & Escamilla, 2014; Torgesen, 1998).
+Therefore, assessments for ELs should be validated for them and have equivalent versions in L1 and L2 to determine what students know within and across languages (Ortiz et al., 2018).
+Mancilla-Martinez and colleagues caution that even when ELs are assessed in L1 and L2, the measures themselves were developed for monolingual speakers in each respective language, which can lead to a limited view of students' full linguistic knowledge (2019).

+Hopewell and Escamilla (2014) recommend assessing ELs in L1 and L2 to determine reading achievement through a paradigm of holistic bilingualism where credit is given for both languages.
+Regular oral language proficiency assessment should also be conducted in L1 and L2.
 "Linguists and researchers increasingly concur that assessing each language independently underestimates the language proficiency(ies) of English Learners" (Cavazos & Ortiz, 2020, p.
 340).

-Emergent bilinguals' oral language and reading performance should be assessed regularly and simultaneously to determine progress and to plan language and literacy instruction regardless of the language instruction educational program (Cavazos & Ortiz, 2020).
-Data from different reading assessments and multiple data points from the various assessments should be considered when making instructional decisions about emergent bilinguals.
-Patterns of progress across assessments, formative and summative, are useful for planning instruction.
-Incorporating oral language assessment into literacy frameworks for emergent bilinguals is a critical component of assessing language and literacy development (Cavazos & Ortiz, 2020).
-The National Academies of Sciences, Engineering, and Medicine (2017) recommend that oral language development be included as an outcome measure for research studies that include emergent bilinguals.
-Adding this rigorous measure to studies on emergent bilinguals will strengthen study findings and will add to the SOR for emergent bilinguals' knowledge base.
+ELs' oral language and reading performance should be assessed regularly and simultaneously to determine progress and to plan language and literacy instruction regardless of the language instructional educational program (Cavazos & Ortiz, 2020).
+Data from different reading assessments and multiple data points from the various assessments should be considered when making instructional decisions about ELs.
+Patterns of progress across assessments, formative and summative, are helpful for planning instruction.

+Incorporating oral language assessment into literacy frameworks for ELs is critical to assessing language and literacy development (Cavazos & Ortiz, 2020).
+The National Academies of Sciences, Engineering, and Medicine (2017) recommend that oral language development be included as an outcome measure for research studies that include ELs.
+Adding this rigorous measure to EL studies will strengthen study findings and add to the SOR for ELs' knowledge base.